Best Subwoofers For Home Theater AND Music.

-Your local theater can rarely dip under 40 hertz with any meaning, while many of these subwoofers will routinely drop to 14 hertz in room, which is most likely lower than you can hear.
+Your local theater rarely dips under 40 hertz with any meaning, while many of these subwoofers will routinely drop to 14 hertz in room, which is likely lower than you can hear.

-Some people assume that’s why they can’t hear the deep stuff, but it’s the “typical subwoofer” that’s to blame.
-It’s definitely audible, most subs just don’t produce enough if it.
+Some people assume that’s why they can’t hear the deep stuff, but it’s actually the “typical subwoofer” that is to blame.
+It’s definitely audible, but most subs just don’t produce *enough* of it.

-Few subs can plumb the depths like they really should.
+Few subs can plumb the depths, like they really should.

 Good bass is not about what your neighbors can hear (like that guy next to you at the stoplight), it’s about what YOU can hear.

 If you have an extra-large room (greater than 600 sq ft), you may need to look at the bigger subs, while those with large rooms and smaller have no such limitations on this particular list, so long as you go dual like you should.

-Big subs like these DO NOT mean overpowering “boom boom”, they mean “articulate” sound reproduction, which will include blowing your mind with movies like Jurassic Park and Hacksaw Ridge, and shows like my personal favorite, Cosmos.
-Amazing content with proper subs.
+Big subs like these DO NOT mean overpowering “boom boom”, they mean “articulate” bottom end sound reproduction, which will include blowing your mind with movies like Jurassic Park and Hacksaw Ridge, and shows like my personal favorite, Cosmos.

 Cosmos was particularly surprising.
 It’s not all about punch, but a lot of low rumbling sounds too.
 It’s an impressive series too, bass aside.
 Dr. Tyson has a great way of explaining things.

 Tom Petty’s (RIP, I love his music) “Mary Jane’s Last Dance” will NOT rock your world with bass, it just wasn’t mastered that way.
-Metallica’s “Nothing Else Matters”, however, is truly an experience if you enjoy their music.
+Metallica’s “Nothing Else Matters”, “Lord’s of Summer”, and “Murder One” are truly an experience, if you enjoy their music.

 These subs should all do as they’re told, no more, no less.
 They should be thrilling, yet not intrusive.
-You can run them too hot of course, but integrated properly, they are true to the content.
+You can run them too loud of course, but integrated properly, they are true to the content.